lukejagodzinski/meteor-astronomy-docs/docs/immutable_fields.md

 {{#template name="ImmutableFields"}}
-If you want some fields to be immutable you should set the `immutable` flag in the definition of the field.
-It won't be possible to change field's value once it was persisted in the database.
+If you want some field to be immutable you should set the `immutable` flag in the definition of the field.
+It won't be possible to change the field's value once it has been persisted in the database.
 Let's take a look at the example.

 ```js
 User = Astro.Class({